phproberto/joomla-entity/README.md

 	// Do something
 }

-// Check if has an use intro image if ($article->hasIntroImage())
+// Check if article has an intro image if ($article->hasIntroImage())
 {
 	$image = $article->getIntroImage();
 	echo '<img src="' .
 JUri::root(true) . '/' . $image['url'] . '" />';
 }

-// Check if has an use full text image if ($article->hasFullTextImage())
+// Check if article has a full text image if ($article->hasFullTextImage())
 {
 	$image = $article->getFullTextImage();